varunreddy272002/my2-Bhavanam/README.md

 # Varun Kumar Reddy Bhavanam
 ###### Kedarnath

 Kedarnath is one of the twelve Jyotirlingas of Lord Shiva. **Kedarnath Yatra is a well-known pilgrimage destination for Chota Char Dham** and home to the Kedarnath Temple.
-We can see a beautiful snow fall over there and we should trek for 24KMS from **Gourikund to Kedarnath** .
+We can see a beautiful snow fall over there and we should trek for 24KMS from .**Gourikund to Kedarnath** .

 The places to cover in Kedarnath are: